reftch/r-server/README.md

 - **Middleware**: Pluggable request pipeline via `fn(&Request, &mut Response, Next)`, chained with `use_middleware` to run logic (logging, timing, auth) for every request before it reaches the handler.
 - **Static File Serving**: Built-in support for serving assets from a designated directory with automatic MIME type detection.
 - **Modular Architecture**: Separated into specialized modules for requests, responses, routing, and server logic.
+- **Client**: A HTTP client capable of making GET, POST, PUT, PATCH, and DELETE requests.
+It supports both HTTP and HTTPS via SSL/TLS.

 ## Project Structure

 The project is organized into several core crates:

+### `client`

+Handles client requests to a different endpoint.

 ### `request`